 In addition, the stock market in general, and the market for biopharmaceutical companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies, including as a result of the COVID-19 pandemic.
 Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.
-If the market price of our common stock does not exceed the initial public offering price, you may not realize any return on your investment in us and may lose some or all of your investment.
 In the past, securities class action litigation has often been instituted against companies following periods of volatility in the market price of a company's securities.
 This type of litigation, if instituted, could result in substantial costs and a diversion of management's attention and resources.